fnnsll/causal_impact_docker/README.md

 You must provide a CSV with your raw data in `<path>/input`.

+You can simulate a linear test effect during the test period by setting the variable `test_percent` in `consts.py` to a value greater than 1.

 ### Outputs

 The output is stored in a created folder `<path>/output` that will contain: